Is There a Connection Between Varicose Veins and Diabetes?

 There are two main types of diabetes:

-Type 2: the body doesn’t effectively use insulin to regulate blood sugar.
+• Type 2 Diabetes: the body doesn’t effectively use insulin to regulate blood sugar.

 Are Varicose Veins a Sign of Diabetes?